Critical race theory is a ‘frame’ for ‘our work,’ Fairfax Co. Public Schools told teachers

-A slide presentation this summer instructed social studies teachers in Fairfax County Public Schools that “critical race theory is a frame” for their work, even though officials in Virginia’s largest school system say the controversial pedagogy is not a part of the curriculum.
+A slide presentation this summer instructed social studies teachers in Fairfax County Public Schools that “critical race theory is a frame” for their work, even though officials in Virginia’s largest school system say the pedagogy is not a part of the curriculum.

-The slide presentation titled “Renew, Reflect, Re-imagine: Enacting a Critical Lens for Student Empowerment” was presented via Zoom in August during an in-service day for K-12 social studies teachers in Fairfax County.
+The slide presentation, titled “Renew, Reflect, Re-imagine: Enacting a Critical Lens for Student Empowerment,” was presented via Zoom in August during an in-service day for K-12 social studies teachers in Fairfax County.
 The presentation is available on YouTube, and The Washington Times has received a digital copy of it.

-In the 2-hour and 45-minute presentation, critical race theory is listed as one of the “community engagement and communications” tools teachers should be aware of in the upcoming school year.
-A discussion is led by Alicia Hunter, the K-12 social studies coordinator for Fairfax County Public Schools (FCPS).
+In the 2-hour, 45-minute presentation, critical race theory is listed as one of the “community engagement and communications” tools teachers should understand in the upcoming school year.
+Alicia Hunter, the K-12 social studies coordinator for Fairfax County Public Schools, leads the discussion.

-The discussion is turned over to Lisa Williams, FCPS chief equity officer, who explains that critical race theory is “an academic frame” to describe what they will be teaching in 2021-2022 school year.
+Ms. Hunter turns over the discussion to Lisa Williams, the school district’s chief equity officer, who explains that critical race theory is “an academic frame” to describe lessons the teachers will use for the 2021-2022 school year.

 Ms. Williams acknowledged that this “may cause some consternation, with people asking ‘What is happening?’ and ‘Is this the right thing to do?’”